sait27/100dAYScOADINGCHALLENGE_TEJA/README.md

 WEEK 1-GITHUB BASICS
-  DAY1-Understanding GitHub and Create a GitHub Account DAY2-GitHub's GUI - Creating a Repository and Making Changes DAY3-Introduction to Git
+  DAY1-Understanding GitHub and Create a GitHub Account<br>
+  DAY2-GitHub's GUI - Creating a Repository and Making Changes DAY3-Introduction to Git
   DAY4-Commit and Push Changes to GitHub